fjrclean/flyaround/README.md

 1. Create class/s to manage vertex array objects and buffers
 2. Create class to add & remove vertices from .objs to be drawn by shaders.
 3. Lua integration -- logical game objects will be in lua.
+4. Logging class which can take appropriate action (such as close program).
+So every call does not need to be error checked.
-4. netcode -- client/server structure: WIP
+5. netcode -- client/server structure: WIP
  * Using UDP to avoid latency
  * Reimplementing retransmission & aknowledgment, inspired by [Quake3](http://fabiensanglard.net/quake3/network.php)
  * Server transmits current state of game (stored as struct) to clients per step.
  * Clients transmit events (stored as struct) to server per step.
  * Windows will require reimplementation in winsock2, should be fairly easy.
-5. Release Matthew from HJ slavery.
+6. Release Matthew from HJ slavery.

 * See TODO.md for list of specific things to do in sourcecode.